This is the multi-page printable view of this section. Click here to print.

 To deploy multiple consensus nodes, pass the --num-consensus-nodes flag:

-solo one-shot multiple deploy --num-consensus-nodes 3
+solo one-shot multi deploy --num-consensus-nodes 3

 This deploys 3 consensus nodes along with the same components as the single-node setup (mirror node, explorer, relay).